linode/docs/docs/guides/development/python/using-boolean-variables-operators-conditionals-in-python/index.md

 | False | or | False | False |

 {{< note >}}
-Python does not have an "exclusive or" operator, also known as an "xor".
+Python does not have an "exclusive or" operator, also known as a "xor".
 To satisfy an "exclusive or" test, one but not both of the arguments must be `True`.
 Certain Python libraries provide this function.
 A "xor" function can also be derived from the other operators.
 {{< /note >}}

     a = 3